-I remember a lesson from a devotional book I had as a teenager about strength.
-Of course, I don’t remember word for word, but it sure struck a nerve with me.
+I remember a lesson about strength from a devotional book I had when I was a teenager.
+Of course I don't remember word for word, but it sure struck a nerve with me.
 Disappointment and discouragement will come to everyone who attempts to achieve something worthwhile.
 The heartbreak of failure has been experienced by even the most successful person.
 Every ambitious youth has high hopes that are never realized.
 It takes courage to put failure behind us and set our faces again toward success.
 It takes courage to rebuild the castle of our dreams that have been wrecked by circumstances.
 The path to achievement is one of struggle, and struggle calls for strength.

-In a publication from my home church in Pawnee were listed 13 things that mentally strong people avoid.
+In a publication from my home church in Pawnee, were listed thirteen things that mentally strong people avoid.
 Each one gives me something to think about.
 They are:

 1. Wasting time feeling sorry for themselves.

 2. Giving away their power, that 's letting other people control their actions and their mood.